funttastic/universal_kotlin/application/terminal/jvm/readme.md

 # Universal Kotlin

-## Application -> Terminal -> Jvm
+## Application -> Terminal -> JVM

-This is the place where jvm terminal / cli modules live.
+This is the place where JVM terminal/cli modules live.